 • Members are asked to ensure that their guests sign the Guest Book behind the bar.

-• No notices or placards, either written or printed may be displayed in the Clubhouse without the approval of the General Committee.
+• No notices or placards, either written or printed may be displayed in the Clubhouse without the approval of the Office.

 • Contact details of Members in the Members’ Directory on the Club Website are subject to GDPR and may not be used for commercial gains or marketing purposes

 • Any junior or group of juniors under the age of 18 must be accompanied by an adult when visiting the back bar area, but shall not be allowed to purchase alcohol.
 A junior member who has reached their 18th birthday may use the bar and its facilitiesunaccompanied and may purchase alcohol.
 Juniors who dine in the clubhouse with a parent or guardian may consume alcohol provided for them by the parent or guardian.